klamping/Responsive-Starter-Kit/README.md

 There's a basic *theme.css* file in the *assets/style* directory.
 Feel free to edit, or even delete, this file as needed.
 It's been included for demonstration purposes only.
 It's not intended to influence visual and/or user experience design preferences.

+## Demo ##

+A [browsable demo](https://rawgithub.com/mpgilbertusa/Responsive-Starter-Kit/master/index.html) of all layout pages is available.

 ## General ##

 * **Responsive** layout with a fluid/elastic grid, not *adaptive* with multiple fixed-width breakpoints